nasuha02/E-Portfolio-Individu/https:/career-development-plan.md

 # Career Development Plan

 My career goal is to become a Software Developer specializing in secure application development.
-I want to build secure systems and websites that are protected from cyber threats and unauthorized access.
+I am interested in developing secure systems and web applications that can protect user data and reduce cybersecurity risks.
+I want to improve both my programming and cybersecurity skills to prepare myself for a future career in the technology industry.

+---

 ## Certifications

-I plan to take several certifications to improve my technical and cybersecurity knowledge:
+To strengthen my technical and cybersecurity knowledge, I plan to take several professional certifications such as:

 - CompTIA Security+
 - Google Cybersecurity Certificate
 - AWS Cloud Practitioner
+- Cisco Introduction to Cybersecurity

-These certifications can help me strengthen my understanding of cybersecurity, networking, and cloud security.
+These certifications can help me improve my understanding of cybersecurity fundamentals, networking, cloud security, and secure software development practices.

 ---